Tesla's Expansion in Japan Assignment Sample

 £ 4.35

-This report is a business plan for Tesla Inc. that is looking forward to expand its operations and increase market share in Japan.
+This report is a business plan for Tesla Inc. which is looking forward to expanding its operations and increasing market share in Japan.
 Currently, Japan is one of the most advanced nations in the context of technology.
 Tesla looks it as an ideal country for its gigafactory.
 The company imports most of the parts for its car manufacturing from Japanese companies.
-In this report, a basic description of the whole business report that would be highlighting the business scenario and opportunities in Japan.
+This report, a basic description of the whole business report that will highlight the business scenario and opportunities in Japan.
 In addition to this, a small description of the organisation will be provided.
 A small discussion on the data collection techniques and sources will be provided along with the time plan.

 • Japan is an ideal site for Tesla's gigafactory as the country is one of the largest markets for e-cars and people prefer luxury products.